Click: women with epilepsy to join.

 For the latest news click on: Professional page Visitor counter added on 19/08/16

 Peer reviewed 'maternity epilepsy toolkit' available for free download.
 Designed to assist history taking; reduce risk, increase knowledge and awareness and provide a summary of management in pregnancy.
 For further information click: Professional page.
 This toolkit has been incorporated into the new RCM i-learn epilepsy in pregnancy module, Click: RCM i-learn.
-The first research project on the toolkit is currently in press.
+Abstract for research on toolkit Medscape.com

 Copyright: Kim Morley